 Like humans, garden birds all have their preferred places to eat.
 Some love feeding on the ground, others in the trees, some happily in the open and others only under cover.
-To attract a wide range of birds to your garden, provide a variety of feeding sites and types.
+To attract a wide range of birds to your garden be sure to provide a variety of feeding sites and types.

 Keep it Clean

-Every year, birds die as a result of diseases caught from dirty water bowls and bird feeders.
-To keep your birdlife healthy, keep your feeders and water bowls clean.
+Every year birds die as a result of diseases caught from dirty water bowls and bird feeders.
+Caring for the birds will help to keep them healthy.
+Keep your feeders and water bowls clean.
 Rotate feeding areas around the garden to prevent bacteria from building up on the ground and clean feeding areas with a mild disinfectant.

 Find all your bird care necessities at Hillier.

 Bread should not be fed to birds as a stand alone food source as the nutrition within it is not high enough to keep birds healthy.
 Whilst a small quantity of bread isn’t harmful it should be mixed with a range of nutritionally valuable foods.
 If birds eat too much bread, it can cause vitamin deficiencies or lead to starvation.